pimcore/demo/README.md

 ### Prerequisits

 * Your user must be allowed to run docker commands (directly or via sudo).
-* You must have docker-composed installed.
+* You must have docker-compose installed.
 * Your user must be allowed to change file permissions (directly or via sudo).

 ### Follow these steps